-The set-up is beautiful, colorful bungalows lining the oceanfront on one side, with hundreds of lounge chairs and clam shells set up providing shade for some of them.
-The arrival by tender (a small boat that takes you from your cruise ship to the port) is quite a photographic journey, and it is a quick process; the cruise lines have this down pat.
+The island set-up is eye-catching with colorful bungalows lining the oceanfront on one side and hundreds of lounge chairs and clamshells set up along the beach front.
+Guests arrive at Princess Cay by tender, a small boat that takes you from your cruise ship to the port.
+It is quite a photographic journey and a quick process; the cruise lines have this down pat.

-The only thing you have to decide is where you want to sit and how you want to spend your day.
-You can book your activities on the boat prior to arriving on the island, or you can wait and do it once you arrive on the island.
-There are a few guided tours that leave from this port, but we always just stay on the island and enjoy spending the day relaxing and working on our tan.
+The only thing you have to decide for your entire day is where you want to sit and how you want to spend the day.
+Activities may be booked on the cruise ship prior to arriving at the island, or you can wait and do it once you arrive.
+A few guided tours are offered that leave from the Princess Cays, but my friends and I always opt to just stay on the island relaxing and working on our tans.

-Other pay options on the island included floating mattresses, aqua chairs, kayaks, paddle wheelers, snorkeling equipment, and banana boat rides.
-Clamshell rentals are $29.
-Lastly, browse through the marketplace offering local handicrafts and souvenirs.
-A sundries store is available with anything you may need for the outdoors.
+Other pay options in the Princess Cays include the rental of floating mattresses, aqua chairs, kayaks, paddle wheelers, snorkeling equipment, and banana boat rides.
+Clamshell rentals are around $30.

 To read about other ports on this Eastern Caribbean cruise, visit our links: